wtsi-hgi/hgi-registry/README.md

 default, which you may map to the host however you wish.
 The service otherwise takes its cues from the following environment variables:

-* `LDAP_URI` The URI of your LDAP server, consisting of the schema, host and port.
+* `LDAP_URI` The URI of your LDAP server, consisting of the schema, hostname and port.
 This must be supplied.

 * `EXPIRY` The duration (in seconds) before in-memory LDAP entities are refreshed from the LDAP server.
 This value is optional and defaults to 3600 (i.e., one hour).

-* `API_HOST` The hostname that the service will run under.
-This value is optional and defaults to `127.0.0.1`.

-* `API_PORT` The port that the service will run under.
-This value is optional and defaults to `5000`.
+* `API_URI` The URI that the service will run under, consisting of the schema (which must be `http://`), hostname and port.
+This value is optional and defaults to `http://127.0.0.1:5000`.

 # RESTful API